As you’re no doubt aware, the world is currently in the middle of a coronavirus pandemic.

 In order to minimize the impact of the lockdown on students’ education, my university decided to start teaching online classes from February 24.

-So, what has it been like teaching online to hundreds of Chinese postgraduate students?
+So, what has it been like teaching online to hundreds of postgraduate students in China?

 This blog deals with some of the main issues I’ve encountered.